 In this prospectus, the terms "Beyond Meat," "we," "us," "our" and "the company" refer to Beyond Meat, Inc., a Delaware corporation.
-We refer to our Series A convertible preferred stock, Series B convertible preferred stock, Series C convertible preferred stock, Series G convertible preferred stock, Series H convertible preferred stock as our "convertible preferred stock" in this prospectus.
-In this prospectus, we refer to our outstanding warrants as either warrants to purchase shares of convertible preferred stock.
+We refer to our Series A convertible preferred stock, Series B convertible preferred stock, Series C convertible preferred stock, Series G convertible preferred stock, Series F convertible preferred stock, Series G convertible preferred stock and Series H convertible preferred stock as our "convertible preferred stock" in this prospectus.
+In this prospectus, we refer to our outstanding warrants as either warrants to purchase shares of convertible preferred stock or warrants to purchase shares of common stock.

 "The Beyond Burger," "Beyond Beef," "Beyond Chicken," "Beyond Meat," "Beyond Sausage," "The Cookout Classic" and "The Future of Protein" and "The Future of Protein Beyond Meat" and design are registered trademarks of Beyond Meat, Inc. in the United States and, in some cases, in certain other countries.
 All other brand names or trademarks appearing in this prospectus are the property of their respective holders.
-Solely for convenience, the trademarks and trade names in this prospectus are referred to without the ® and [TM] symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
+Solely for convenience, the trademarks and trade names in this prospectus are referred to without the ® and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.